Novartis/scar/docs/index.rst

 `Contacts <https://scar-tutorials.readthedocs.io/en/latest/Contacts.html>`__

-:mod:`scAR` (single-cell Ambient Remover) is an explainable machine learning model that can denoise ambient signals in droplet-based single cell omics data.
-It can be used for various applications, including **sgRNA assignment** in scCRISPR-seq, **identity barcode assignment** in cell multiplexing, **protein denoising** in CITE-seq, **mRNA denoising** in scRNAseq, and more.
+:mod:`scAR` (single-cell Ambient Remover) is an explainable machine learning model designed to remove ambient signals from droplet-based single cell omics data.
+It is suitable for various applications such as **sgRNA assignment** in scCRISPR-seq, **identity barcode assignment** in cell multiplexing, **protein denoising** in CITE-seq, **mRNA denoising** in scRNAseq, **peak count denoising** in scATACseq and more.

 It is developed by Oncology Data Science, Novartis Institute for BioMedical Research.